All Episodes

 They've gone in and just taken it over.

-A group of homeless people and housing activists took over a privately owned mission district duplex on Sunday in what served as the climax of a protest designed to promote use of San Francisco's vacant buildings as shelters for the needy.
+A group of homeless people and housing activists took over a privately owned Mission District duplex on Sunday in what served as the climax of a protest designed to promote use of San Francisco's vacant buildings as shelters for the needy.

-But the owner of the property who was targeted over his eviction of a tenant said the demonstration was nothing more than breaking and entering.
+But the owner of the property, who was targeted over his eviction of a tenant, said the demonstration was nothing more than breaking and entering.

 The takeover epitomized the tensions between property owners and tenant activists that have flared for decades in San Francisco and sometimes tip into outright hostilities near the peaks and troughs of the market cycle.

-And the cops were there and didn't do anything.
+The cops were there and didn't do anything.

 They just stood there and watched.